My Sister is Using Drugs, How Do I Help Her?

 Why You Should Get Help for Your Sister Now

-If your sister is not ready to get help, she isn’t ready to get help.
-The good thing though, is that you can let her know you’ll be there for her when she’s ready.
+Getting help for an addicted sister can be difficult.
+Remembering that there’s no way to control the situation is important.
+If your sister is not ready to get help, she isn’t ready.
+The good thing is that you can let her know you’ll be there for her when she’s ready.

 Benefits of Early Intervention